lizliv/wedding-website/README.md

 -   Multi-language support (my fiancee is Catalonia)
 -   Ability to RSVP (site authentication uses AWS Amplify)

+## Getting Started

+This build appears to work with Node v14.19.0.
+Testing with Node v16.14.0 resulted in errors with `gyp`.

 ## Deploying the Site

 ### 1. Deploy CloudFormation Stack